Sodalite Properties, Facts and Photos

 What is Sodalite?

-Although best known as a blue coloured mineral sodalite also occurs in several other colours.
+Although sodalite is best known as a blue-coloured mineral, it also occurs in several other colours.

-Stones often feature white or orange coloured inclusions which are likely to be calcite or feldspar.
-The orange may also come from some type of staining or oxidation.
+Blue sodalite often features white or orange-coloured inclusions, which are usually calcite or feldspar.
+The orange inclusion may also come from some type of staining or oxidation.

-Sodalite has no real use in industry and is mainly used for decorative purposes and for its healing properties.
+The mineral sodalite has no use in industry and is mainly used for decorative purposes and its healing properties.

 Sodalite is often mistaken for lapis lazuli and is also used to imitate it.
-Genuine lapis lazuli will almost always feature inclusions of the mineral pyrite.
+Genuine lapis lazuli often features inclusions of pyrite.

-Whilst in transit it caught the attention of the British who had it examined by Scottish chemist Thomas Thomson.
-He subsequently named this new mineral sodalite.
-The name relates to its high sodium content.
+While in transit, it caught the attention of the British, who had examined it by Scottish chemist Thomas Thomson.
+He subsequently named this new mineral sodalite to reflect its high sodium content.

-Bancroft Ontario, Ice River British Columbia, Litchfield in Maine USA and Brazil are home to the largest commercial sodalite deposits.
+Bancroft Ontario, Ice River British Columbia, Litchfield in Maine in the USA, and Brazil are home to the largest commercial sodalite deposits.

-Although often reported to be a relatively new find, we have seen articles that state sodalite was being used thousands of years ago by ancient civilizations in South America.
+Although often reported to be a relatively new find, I have seen articles that state sodalite was being used thousands of years ago by ancient civilizations in South America.

-Sodalite from Greenland can have a very different appearance and is mainly grey or yellow.
-Other vibrant colours including blue, white, pink, green and red are also known.
+Sodalite from Greenland which can look very different is mainly grey or yellow.
+Other vibrant colours including blue, white, pink, green, and red, are also known.

 Some varieties fluoresce under UV light whilst others are tenebrescent.
-Minerals that are tenebrescent change colour when exposed to sunlight.
+Tenebrescent minerals change colour when exposed to sunlight or ultraviolet light and then return to their original colour when the light source is removed.

-Although the exceptional grade of this type of sodalite makes it suitable for polishing, it rarely is because the stone is far too rare.
+Although the exceptional grade of this type of sodalite makes it suitable for polishing, it rarely is because it's far too rare.

-The variety of sodalite that exhibits the reversible optical phenomenon of tenebrescence is known as hackmanite.
+The variety of sodalite that exhibits tenebrescence is known as Hackmanite.

-A deposit of exceptionally fine grade sodalite has recently been discovered in Quebec in Canada.
+A deposit of exceptionally fine-grade sodalite has recently been discovered in Quebec, Canada.
 A few polished stones from this locality are beginning to appear on the market.

-On Mohs scale of mineral hardness sodalite grades 5.5 to 6.
-Being opaque, when used as a gemstone it's cut as a cabochon and takes on a high polished.
+On the Mohs scale of mineral hardness, sodalite grades 5.5 to 6.
+Being opaque, when used as a gemstone, it's cut as a cabochon and can be well polished.

 sodalite tumbled stones with inclusions of orange calcite